 RSE will also help pupils understand the positive effects that good relationships have on their mental wellbeing – and the negative impacts on their mental wellbeing when relationships are not right.
 It will foster an understanding of the importance of self-respect and self-worth.
 And in addition it will help them develop resilience and character traits such as: perseverance, honesty, courage, humility, kindness, generosity, trustworthiness and a sense of justice.

-It becomes mandatory for all schools such as ours to meet the requirements of the new Relationships and Sex Education legislation from September 2020.
-At Kibworth Mead we are intent on doing that in this current academic year.
+It became mandatory for schools to meet the requirements of the new Relationships and Sex Education legislation from September 2020.
 Content is based on six broad themes.
 These are: